wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 As of this writing, in various marketing and certification training <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/what-are-cognitive-services">DOCS</a>, Azure Cognitive Services are grouped into these (which is the basis this article is arranged.
 Click on the underlined and bolded category name to jump to the list of services associated with it, in this order (like on the <a href="#microsofts-ai-product-portfolio">AI Products Portfolio diagram</a>:

-1. <a href="#VisionServices">AI <strong>Vision</strong></a> (Visual Perception) - interpret the world visually through cameras, videos, images
+1. <a href="#VisionServices">AI <strong>Vision</strong></a> (Visual Perception) provides the ability to use computer vision capabilities to accept, interpret, and process input from images, video streams, and live cameras.
+Interpret the world visually through cameras, videos, images

 2. <a href="#SpeechServices">AI <strong>Speech</strong></a> - Text-to-Speech and Speech-to-Text to interpret written or spoken language, and respond in kind.
+This provides the ability to recognize speech as input and synthesize spoken output.
+The combination of speech capabilities together with the ability to apply NLP analysis of text enables a form of human-compute interaction that's become known as conversational AI, in which users can interact with AI agents (usually referred to as bots) in much the same way they would with another human.

 3. <a href="#LanguageServices">AI <strong>Language</strong></a> - aka Natural language Processing (NLP) to <a href="#TranslateText">translate text (Text Analysis)</a>, etc.

-4. <a href="#DecisionServices">AI <strong>Decision</strong></a> (Making) - supervised and unsupervised machine learning
+4. <a href="#DecisionServices">AI <strong>Decision</strong></a> (Making) provides the ability to use past experience and learned correlations to assess situations and take appropriate actions.
+For example, recognizing <strong>anomalies </strong> in sensor readings and taking automated action to prevent failure or system damage. supervised and unsupervised machine learning

 5. <a href="#Other"><strong>Other</strong></a>: <a href="#OpenAI"><strong>OpenAI</strong></a> (to power your apps with large-scale AI models) is a recent add to this confusing category because of so many <a href="#Branding">branding changes</a> (Cortana, Bing, Cognitive, OpenAI, etc.)

+Text analysis and conversion provides the ability to use natural language processing (NLP) to not only "read", but also generate realistic responses and extract semantic meaning from text.

 <a name="Pricing"></a>

 ### Pricing

 PROTIP: The table below groups each kind of cognitive AI service along with how many FREE transactions Microsoft provides for each service on its <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/">Cognitive Services pricing page</a>.

-* <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/">Azure OpenAI Service</a> = Power your apps with large-scale AI models.

-1. <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/computer-vision/">Azure AI Vision</a> = Analyze, extract and categorize information from images.
-2. <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/">Azure AI Speech</a> = Transcribe, translate and generate spoken audio.
-3. <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/language-service/">Azure AI Language</a> = Identify, analyze and summarize text with natural language processing.
-4. Decision Making?
-5. <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/search/">Azure AI Search</a> = Enterprise scale search for app development.

-* <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/content-safety/">Azure AI Content Safety</a> = Use AI to monitor text and image content for safety.
-* <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/ai-document-intelligence/">Azure AI Document Intelligence</a> = Accelerate information extraction from documents.
-* <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator">Azure AI Translator</a> = Real-time machine translation for documents and text.
-<br /><br />

 IMPORTANT PROTIP: Microsoft allows its free "F0" tier to be applied to only a single Cognitive Service at a time.
 To remain free, you would need to rebuild a new Cognitive Service with a different "Kind" between steps.